vectorgraphics/Okular-v3d-Plugins/README.md

 ```

-* Insert the following inside of the `starget_link_libraries` function below what is already there:
+* Insert the following inside of the `target_link_libraries` function below what is already there:
 ```
 # ========== begin v3d ==========
 vulkan tirpc z